About Our Scholarship Donors

 This scholarship honors the life of Shon Trimble.

-In only 37 years, Shon lead a full life and touched so many hearts.
+In only 37 years, Shon led a full life and touched so many hearts.
 He had a rare capacity for joy, making the most of every day.
 Shon knew that to do good in this life was its own reward, so he measured his every action against what he believed to be right and decent.

 Shon had a broad appreciation for music, enjoying jazz, pop, soft rock, synthesized and classical.
 As a Brandon Valley High School student, he was proud to be the Alto Sax soloist in the Jazz Band, and to lead the Marching Band in parades and on the field as Drum Major.
 Band Director Bob Goheen shared this memory of Shon, "Trimble was a leader and a role model.
 A few years after his 1983 graduation, Shon came back to say thanks.
 He was mature, congenial, and not hesitant to talk to me as his former teacher and a friend.
 As a teacher, that's one of the nicest perks."